wso2/docs-is/en/docs/sample-use-cases/multi-factor-authentication.md

     ![Enter the hardware key]({{base_path}}/assets/img/get-started/hardware-key.png)

     !!! info
-        After successful authentication, the **User Consents** page of the Pickup Dispatch application appears.
+        After successful authentication, the **User Consent** page of the **Pickup-Dispatch** application appears.

-5. Select the attributes that you want to share with Pickup Dispatch and click **Continue**.
+5. Select the attributes that you want to share with the **Pickup-Dispatch** application and click **Continue**.

     ![Consent page]({{base_path}}/assets/img/get-started/qsg-sso-consent.png)

     !!! note
-        Obtaining user consent is one of the fundamental requirements of GDPR regulations.
+        Obtaining user consent is a fundamental requirement of the General Data Protection Regulation (GDPR).
 WSO2 Identity Server facilitates this through its **Consent Management** features.
 To know more about GDPR and how WSO2 Identity Server handles consent, see [Consent Management]({{base_path}}/references/concepts/consent-management/).

-Note that the **Pickup Dispatch** home screen appears.
+Note that the **Pickup-Dispatch** application home screen appears.

 ![Pickup Dispatch home screen]({{base_path}}/assets/img/get-started/qsg-sso-dispatch-home.png)

 ## What's next?

-To try out other scenarios, navigate back to where you ran the quickstart sample on the command-line and enter `y` to clean the setup.
+To try out other scenarios, navigate back to the command-line where you ran the quickstart sample and enter `y` to clean the setup.

 ![QSG cleanup]({{base_path}}/assets/img/get-started/qsg-sso-cleanup.png)